Home

 5. Qualification

-- The decisions of the judges will be final.
-These rules may be revised as experience shows the need (please check the Professional Engineers of Colorado Bridge Building web site at http://www.pec.org/PEC%20Bridge%20Building.html periodically after October 31, 2009.)
+3. The decisions of the judges will be final.
+These rules may be revised as experience shows the need (please check the National Society of Professional Engineers Bridge Building web site at nspe-co.org/BridgeBuilding.html periodically.)